 "It actually gives some heft to the story," Jackson says.
 "It will encourage people to take a harder look at what happened historically in that particular country and why it is the place it is now and the price of decimation of not just the tribes but the animal population."

-This isn't the only real life history behind the upcoming Tarzan film.
-The film will feature the real historical figure, George Washington Williams, as portrayed by the versatile Samuel L. Jackson.
+But that wasn't the only real life history behind the #Tarzan film.
+The film featured the real historical figure, George Washington Williams, as portrayed by the versatile #SamuelLJackson.
 The actor had this to say about his character in an article with TimeOut:

 Still, we have to set some facts straight.
 George Washington Williams was not an ordinary man.
 Williams was a Black American journalist and a lawyer writing about African-American history.

-In the film, he meets Tarzan, now known as John Clayton, 3rd Viscount Greystoke, and his wife Jane Porter.
-Tarzan was invited by the Belgian Captain Leon Rom played by Christoph Waltz to serve as a trade emissary of the House of Commons.
-It must be remembered that Tarzan grew up in the jungles of Congo, thus he perfectly knows the people, the trails and the secrets of this nation.
+In the film, he meets Tarzan (#AlexanderSkarsgaard), now known as John Clayton, 3rd Viscount Greystoke, and his wife Jane Porter (#MargotRobbie).
+Tarzan was invited by the Belgian Captain Leon Rom (played by #ChristophWaltz) to serve as a trade emissary of the House of Commons.
+It must be remembered that Tarzan grew up in the jungles of Congo, thus he perfectly knows the people, the trails, and the secrets of this nation.
 Unknowingly, the Viscount is just used as a pawn by the greedy Belgians.

 Here's where fiction and reality clash: in real life, George Washington Williams exposed the bloody plans of King Leopold to the Congo - sans Tarzan, and his insane abs.